iNavFlight/inav/docs/development/Building in macOS.md

-# Building in Mac OS X
+# Building in macOS

-Building in Mac OS X can be accomplished in just a few steps:
+Building in macOS can be accomplished in just a few steps:

 * Install general development tools (clang, make, git)
 * Install cmake